Conduct and Grievances

 Any student-doctor has the right to seek redress of a grievance with immunity from disciplinary action or retaliation without regard as to the sex, gender, race, religion, disability, color, creed, ethnic, or national origin as included in the regulations of Title VI, Title IX, the Americans with Disabilities Act and section 504 of the Rehabilitation Act.

 A student-doctor must first fill out a grievance hearing request form.
 Then, for a student-doctor to address a grievance, he or she must utilize the following procedures:

-- The student-doctor will present the grievance to the student-doctor's assigned faculty adviser.
-If the faculty adviser cannot affect a resolution to the problem, the student-doctor may then consult with the Office of Admissions and Student Services.
+The student will present the grievance to the student's assigned faculty adviser.
+If the faculty adviser cannot affect a resolution to the problem, the student may then consult with the Office of Admissions and Student Services.

-- Copies of appropriate and relevant documentation must be appended to this request, which will include a statement to redress the student-doctor requests.
+Copies of appropriate and relevant documentation must be appended to this request, which will include a statement to redress the student requests.

-- The meeting shall be internal, private, and closed to non-University persons.
+The meeting shall be internal, private, and closed to non-University persons.
 Non- University personnel are not available for consultation during these meetings.
 Legal representation or any other form of representation is prohibited during the hearing.
-At the meeting of the SPC, the student-doctor will be afforded a full and fair opportunity to present the grievance and to respond to relevant questions posed by members of the committee.
+At the meeting, the student will be afforded a full and fair opportunity to present the grievance and to respond to relevant questions posed by members of the committee.

 The Committee will, after deliberation, make a recommendation to the Dean.
 Following receipt of the Committee's recommendation, the Dean or his designee will advise the student, in writing, delivered by either certified mail or in person, of the action taken to resolve the grievance.

 Concerns, questions or grievances regarding LUCOM policies and procedures should be addressed to the SGA Administration.
 The SGA will present the grievances to LUCOM Administration for an appropriate and reasonable resolution.